Lugano Switzerland - Vacation Guide

 As the town with Switzerland’s warmest climate, Locarno is located on the northern shores of Lago Maggiore and 1 hour and 10 minutes north of Lugano.
 Locarno’s most notable sight is the pilgrimage church of Madonna del Sasso which is said to have been established after the appearance of the Virgin Mary.
 Locarno’s 12th century castle, the Piazza Grande provides extraordinary views of Lago Maggiore.

-The Italian city of Milan is located 80 km/50 mi south of Lugano and can reached in less than 90 minutes via car or train.
+The Italian city of Milan is located 80 km/50 mi south of Lugano and can be reached in less than 90 minutes via car or train.
 Milan is the true epitome of Italy as the country’s financial and fashion capital.
-This energy packed city is filled with history, art, and vibrancy making it a great day trip excursion from Lugano.
-When visiting Milan, travellers are advised to carry their passports.
+This energy packed city is filled with history, art and vibrancy making it a great day trip excursion during a Lugano, Switzerland vacation.
+When visiting Milan, travelers are advised to carry their passports.

 Lugano’s Monte San Salvatore and its funicular railway offer visitors with the most amazing hiking excursions.
 The summit’s most popular hiking route winds through the chestnut forests and along the lake to Morcote.
 Other paths lead hikers to the village of Carona and Alpe Vicania.
 The San Salvatore hiking paths include panoramic views of Lake Lugano, Po Valley, Swiss and Savoy Alps.